Symptoms of Trauma

 Trauma is not always easy to diagnose so symptoms are key to understand

-We treat the long lasting emotional and psychological effects of trauma, which have arisen either as a result of single incident or repeated childhood developmental trauma and which are at the root of many mental health problems, behavioural disorders and can lead to self-harm and addictions.
+We treat the long lasting emotional and psychological effects of trauma, which have arisen either as a result of single incident or repeated childhood developmental trauma and which are at the root of many mental health problems and behavioural disorders.

 Symptoms of trauma can include: